asha23/arlo-framework/README.md

 ## Basic installation instructions

+* Create a new repo for your project
 * Download this as a zip file and unzip where you want to build your site
 * Browse to this folder and duplicate ```local-config-sample.php``` - rename it to local-config.php
 * Look in ```web/wp-config.php``` and set your environment variables.